-We can finally plan our cruises again…seems like ages ago, right?
-I’ve put together some travel gift ideas for cruisers, whether first time cruisers or those with dozens of cruises under their belts.
+Here’s a list of my best travel gifts for cruisers, whether first time cruisers or those with dozens of cruises under their belts.

 Remember to include your friends and family who’ve never cruised but are considering it.
-Any of these gifts would be appreciated by your land-lubber friends, too!
+Some of these gifts would be appreciated by your land-lubber friends, too!

-Some of these little gifts that may seem like tchotchkes or super silly can be really helpful on a cruise, whether used in your stateroom or ashore.
+Whether these little gifts seem like tchotchkes or super silly, they can be really helpful on a cruise, whether used in your stateroom or ashore.

 Best Gifts for Cruisers, Whether First Cruise or 50th!